triggermains/triggermains.github.io/docs/guides/trigger/quick.md

 ![SAnby team](/assets/images/guides/trigger/teams/dualstun.png)

-This works best for burst DPSes
+This works best for burst DPSes that require little field time but need a frequent stun-window to deal damage, like Harumasa or Zhu Yuan.

 ### Notable synergies